psx-spx/psx-spx.github.io/docs/cdromdrive.md

   0020h ..   ...
   3278h 588h FF-filled (remaining bytes on sector 11)
 ```
-the Logo contains a header, polygons, vertices and normals for the "PS" logo
+the Logo contains a .TMD header, polygons, vertices and normals for the "PS"
-(which is displayed when booting from CDROM).
-Some BIOS versions are comparing
+logo (which is displayed when booting from CDROM).
+Some BIOS versions are
-these 3278h bytes against an identical copy in ROM, and refuse to boot if the
+comparing these 3278h bytes against an identical copy in ROM, and refuse to
-data isn't 1:1 the same:<br/>
+boot if the data isn't 1:1 the same:<br/>
-- US/ASIA BIOS always accepts changed logos.<br/>
+- NTSC US/ASIA BIOS always accepts changed logos.<br/>
-- PAL BIOS accepts changed logos up to v3.0E (and refuses in v4.0E and up).<br/>
+- PAL  EU BIOS accepts changed logos up to v3.0E (and refuses in v4.0E and up).<br/>
-- JP BIOS never accepts changed logos (and/or changed license strings?).<br/>
+- NTSC JP BIOS never accepts changed logos (and/or changed license strings?).<br/>
-Note: PAL BIOS with "region-patch-modchip" does behave same as US/ASIA BIOS.<br/>
+Note: A region-patch-modchip causes PAL BIOS to behave same as US/ASIA BIOS.<br/>

 #### Volume Descriptors (Sector 16 and up)
 Playstation disks usually have only two Volume Descriptors,<br/>